electron-userland/electron-builder/README.md

 ## How we use it so far

-This workflow creates when running `npm run pack` executables for the platforms Windows and MacOS inside of the `dist` directory.
+When you run `npm run pack` it will create executables for the platforms Windows and MacOS inside of the `dist` directory.
 It grabs the generated executables afterwards to create the installers out of it.

 ```